 Where you can go to find out more

 If you're a graduate or student, or you're looking to get your foot into the door, Bright Network's career path guide for commercial law is the perfect place to begin.
-We've got everything from tips for law students in their first year, our guide to training contracts, how to secure a vacation scheme and how to become a barrister.
+We've got everything from tips for law students in their first year, our training contract application tips, how to secure a vacation scheme and how to become a barrister.